alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @text.draw
 end
 ```
-In this function the *legend_color_box* and *text* call their **draw** function which are actually Rectangle and Text objects.
+In this function, the *legend_color_box* and *text* call their **draw** function which is actually Rectangle and Text objects.
 We have already discussed the explanation for drawing these objects.

 Returning to the **draw** function of the axes, the final line of code is:
 ```ruby